Laura Ries

-Laura Ries is a co-founder, with her father Al Ries, of Ries & Ries, an advertising/marketing strategy consultancy firm.
-She has also written several books in the field of Marketing.
+Laura Ries is an American marketing strategist and author.
+She is the co-founder, along with her father Al Ries, of Ries & Ries, an advertising and marketing strategy consultancy firm.
+She has co-authored and authored several books on branding and marketing.

 Career

 Laura Ries is an advertising and branding consultant at Ries & Ries since 1994.
 Her title at Ries & Ries is president.
-She has also been a television personality and has been invited to be a commentator on contemporary branding news for television and written publications.
-In 2008, the Atlanta Business Chronicle named Laura in their annual top 40 under 40 list.
+In addition to her consulting work, Ries has appeared as a television commentator on branding and marketing topics, contributing insights to both broadcast media and print publications.
+In 2008, she was named to the Atlanta Business Chronicle's "40 Under 40" list, recognizing emerging business leaders.

 Books

 Works by Laura Ries with Al Ries, published by HarperCollins: